 This was a cute shop and loved the name…..

-loved her “merchandising" of using the metal tub to hold these items….
+I also loved her “merchandising” like using the metal tub to hold these items….

 loved the chicken wire……..

-this must have been from some boat or gambling casino...anyhow, I told Rebecca that it would look nice above someones bed. ;)
+I told Rebecca that it would look nice above the bed.

 Rebecca didn’t like her face in this one.
-I couldn’t see bc I didn’t have my real glasses on but she has never taken a bad picture in the 17 years we have been besties.
+I couldn’t see because I didn’t have my real glasses on but she has never taken a bad picture in the 17 years we have been friends.

-Anyhoo, it was so much fun to spend the day with one of my most fave females on the planet and gab, joke around, budget our money, people watch and just bond as we females do.
+It was so much fun to spend the day with one of my most favorite females on the planet and gab, joke around, budget our money, people watch and just bond as we females do.